 Three Types of Feedback

-- Instructive: Benefits: can teach and allow growth in skills, knowledge, capabilities or contribution to the organization
+Benefits: Can teach and allow growth in skills, knowledge, capabilities or contribution to the organization

 Pitfalls: can be misunderstood, misguided or self-serving (know-it-all)

 Benefits: can establish a standard and clarify expectations

 Pitfalls: can be harsh, hurtful or unfair